brittanyharrison/python_assessment_practice/README.md

 # Python Assessment Practice

 ### Topics to cover:
--[ ] how can you inherit a class from x to y
+-[ ] How can you inherit a class from x to y

 -[ ] Collections - Lists - Tuples - Sets - Dictionary